-Description: Vital Records services transferred from Public Health to Property Tax, and expenditures.
+Description: Vital Records services transferred from Public Health to Property well as associated revenue and expenditures.

-Records, and Election Services (PTRES) in June 2023.
-The budget reflects a decrease in 5.0 FTE which were transferred, as well as associated revenue
+Tax, Records, and Election Services (PTRES) in June 2023.
+The budget reflects a decrease in 5.0 FTE which were transferred, as

 6) Major Change: Internal Services